phuongtran7/Ditto_Websocket_Server/README.md

 # Setting port number
 port = 8800

+# Setting the maximum number of retry.
+Zero to disable retry.
+retry_limit = 5 // Retry 5 times.
+Each time after 5 seconds

 # Getting a float dataref
 [[Data]] # Each dataref is an Data table name = "airspeed" # User specify name of the dataref, which will be used to access data later